 Positive – Unfortunately, bacteria grows in your sputum sample and you need to start the 6 months treatment.
 You have to go to St. Lukes every single day to take medications.

-Negative – Congratulations, no bacteria grows in your sputum samples, however they will still need to culture them for 6-8 weeks.
+Negative – Congratulations, no bacteria grow in your sputum samples, however, they will still need to culture them for 6-8 weeks.
 The organism that causes tuberculosis may take 6 weeks to grow.
 If they turn positive before the result is due they will call you and you will have to start the treatment for 6 months.
 If no bacteria grows, you will be having your immunization when the result is due.
 The culture is monitored and they will notify you as soon as your sputum sample turns positive.

 Immunization Day: May 14, 2015

-My two months of paranoia and anxiety have finally came to an end.
+My two months of paranoia and anxiety have finally come to an end.
 I decided to go to St. Luke’s before 7 am so I could be done early, or that’s what I thought.
 I was in St. Luke’s for more than 12 hours.
 I arrived at 7 am and I got my shots at 3:30 pm.
-I was second to last patient inside St. Luke’s, but I didn’t care, I’ve already waited for two months so waiting for hours was not a big deal anymore.
+I was second to the last patient inside St. Luke’s, but I didn’t care, I’ve already waited for two months so waiting for hours was not a big deal anymore.
 All I wanted was my medical clearance so I can proceed to the next step.
-Finally at 7:30 pm, I got my clearance on hand.
-The staff gave me my immunization form, cd xray, and a slip on how to schedule an interview appointment.
+Finally, at 7:30 pm, I got my clearance on hand.
+The staff gave me my immunization form, cd x-ray, and a slip on how to schedule an interview appointment.
 My medical result was forwarded to USEM.

 Important: Be aware of the expiration date of your medical exam.
 Medical Exam is valid for 6 months, but if you went through sputum exam it will expire in 3 months.
 You must have an interview before your medical exam expires, or you will have to repeat the whole medical process (and it means another payment).